nmvan/NexusLearn/development_history.md

 3.  **Data Flow**:
     *   `LearningDashboard` manages state (current time, notes, chat history).

+## Step 6: Enhanced Video Interaction & Multi-Tasking (Contextual Sync)

+### Goal
+Deepen the integration between the Video Player, AI Sidebar, and Note-Taking system to support seamless multi-tasking and context preservation.

+### Changes

+1.  **Global Video Context (`VideoContext`)**:
+    *   Lifted video state management to a global context provider (`VideoProvider`).
+    *   Allows any component (Sidebar, Notes, Dashboard) to control playback (seek, play/pause) and access current time.
+    *   Eliminates prop drilling and ensures video state persists across view changes.

+2.  **Contextual Sync (AISidebar -> Video)**:
+    *   Added "Jump to timestamp" buttons in AI messages.
+    *   Clicking a timestamp in the chat history instantly seeks the video to that point.
+    *   Ensures users can easily verify AI explanations against the source material.

+3.  **Smart Note-Taking (Deep Linking)**:
+    *   Notes saved from the AI Sidebar now include a clickable timestamp.
+    *   In `NoteCentral`, clicking the timestamp on a saved note seeks the video to the exact moment the note was taken.
+    *   Supports the "Review" phase of learning by connecting notes back to the lecture.

+4.  **Robust Picture-in-Picture (PIP)**:
+    *   Implemented a "Global Video Player" architecture in `App.tsx`.
+    *   **Automatic PIP**: When navigating away from the Dashboard (e.g., to NoteCentral or Roadmap), the video player automatically detaches and becomes a floating mini-player.
+    *   **Portal-based Rendering**: Uses React Portals to seamlessly move the video player between the Dashboard layout (embedded) and the global overlay (PIP) without unmounting or losing playback state.
+    *   Prevents "Context Switching" fatigue by allowing users to manage notes or view the roadmap while continuing to listen to the lecture.

 ## Step 6: Codebase Standardization & Mock Data Integration

 ### Goal